 - If I’m overweight, how many pounds do I have to lose to make a difference in my health?

 - Do I need to take my medications even on days when I feel fine?

 - Is there a cure for diabetes?

 Diabetes can harm your nerves, and that damage (called neuropathy) often starts with the legs and feet.
-Symptoms include tingling numbness, burning, and pain.
-Early symptoms usually get better when your sugar is under control, so paying attention to your feet is an important way to tell how your care plan is working.
+Symptoms include tingling, numbness, burning, and pain.
+Early symptoms usually get better when your sugar is under control.
+Paying attention to your feet is an important way to tell how your care plan is working.

 Diabetic retinopathy is an eye disease that damages the small vessels in the light-sensitive tissue at the back of the eye.
 At first, this complication of diabetes may cause no symptoms, or only mild vision problems like blurred vision.
 If vision problems don’t go away when glucose levels are close to normal, you might have retinopathy, which can cause blindness.

 7415 Corporate Center Drive Bay B & E

 Miami, Florida 33126 Derechos Y Responsabilidades Del Cliente Medicare DMEPOS Estandares Para Suplidores Copyright © 2018 MedEnvíos Healthcare